Need some cheap home decor ideas for your vacation rental?

 When you’re on a tight budget, it’s tempting to bargain shop, but for major items like couches and beds, paying less now could end up costing you more in the long run, when you have to replace them much sooner.
 When shaping your budget, try to allocate funding to the big stuff so it can last you a long time without sustaining too much wear and tear.

-And once you’re thinking long-term, white linens and towers are definitely the way to go.
+And once you’re thinking long-term, white linens and towels are definitely the way to go.
 Not only are they hotel-esque, but white sheets are bleachable, which means you’ve got a quick fix for stains and discolorations.

 You may be designing on a budget, but your guests don’t have to know that.
 With these cheap decorating ideas, you don’t need to empty your wallet to make your rental appear glamorous.